 The capital of Chile is one of the most beautifully located capitals in the world with the snow-capped Andes mountains providing the backdrop.
-They provide plenty of great trekking opportunities and you can even go skiing.
+They provide plenty of great trekking opportunities and you can even go skiing during the colder months.
 The city itself is enormous and by far the biggest on this route.
 Therefore it’s the best place to buy anything you might need for your trip South.
-It’s also developing into a thriving cultural centre and there is plenty to see and do without leaving the confines of the city with a trip up the famous Cerro San Cristobal a good starting point.
+It’s also developing into a thriving cultural centre and there is plenty to see and do without leaving the confines of the city.
+A trip up the famous Cerro San Cristobal is a good starting point.

 Just 120 km or so west of Santiago you reach the Pacific Ocean and Valparaiso, a really colourful harbour city and one of the most popular backpacking destinations in Chile.
 It has a big bohemian feel to it and as you roam around the hilly streets you’ll never be far from something quirky.
 Lovers of the arts will enjoy Valpo.
 It’s also surrounded by excellent vineyards that you can visit and the locally produced but world famous Chilean wine is well worth a taste.